Historically, #mainstreaming politics exhibited a tendency to shift to the right during times of crisis

 The problem with #openweb funding and the tools people use

-* Vendor Lock-In: Closed tools come bundled with proprietary services or platforms, leading to vendor lock-in.
+* Vendor Lock-In: Closed tools come bundled with proprietary services and platforms, leading to vendor lock-in.
 Once an organization becomes reliant on a particular closed tool, switching to open alternatives can be challenging and costly.

-* Lack of Awareness: Despite their commitment to openness, some funding organizations may not be aware of the availability or benefits of open tools.
+* Lack of Awareness: Despite their commitment to openness, funding organizations may not be aware of the availability or benefits of open tools.
 They may simply default to using closed tools out of habit or lack of knowledge about alternative options.

 However, advocating for the use of open tools, such as #FOSS video streaming solutions and open collaboration platforms, aligns with the principles of openness and transparency promoted by funding organizations like #NGI.
 By encouraging the adoption of open tools at events and in everyday operations, organizations can demonstrate their commitment to fostering a more inclusive, accessible, and equitable #openweb.